tldr-pages/tldr-node-client/README.md

 You probably have a permission problem, which you can solve [Here](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

+Or if that does not solve your issue, add the option `--unsafe-perm` to the command.

 #### Colors under Cygwin

 Colors can't be shown under Mintty or PuTTY, because the dependency `colors.js` has a bug.